RevisionOrg/p/README.md

 }
 ```

-`version`: The name of the version.
+`version`: The name of the version.<br/>
-`description`: A short description of the version.
+`description`: A short description of the version.<br/>
-`files_needed`: A list of files that the version needs.
+`files_needed`: A list of files that the version needs.<br/>
-`directories_needed`: A list of directories
+`directories_needed`: A list of directories.<br/>
 `specificity`: The specificity of the version.
 The higher the number, the more specific the version is.
-For example, if you have a version for a Rust project and a version for a Rust project with a Cargo.toml file, the version with the Cargo.toml file should have a higher specificity.
+For example, if you have a version for a Rust project and a version for a Rust project with a Cargo.toml file, the version with the Cargo.toml file should have a higher specificity.<br/>
 `project_management_tool`: Optional.
-The project management tool used by p for this version.
+The project management tool used by p for this version.<br/>

 ## External Version Repositories
 p supports external version repositories.